exponentsoftware/backend-assignments-vamshikrishnafive/README.md

 Create User roles for Admin 0, App user 1
 User with Admin role should be able to get all Todos User with App user role, should be able to fetch only his Todo list

+### Days 4

+TODO List with Authentication
+Use Passport Js and add authentication to your App Create Register and Sign in APIs and on successful signin use Token based authentication Signed in User should only be able to call the routes Create a basic html page and serve it using express app Html page for Register, Sign in and display users Todo list should be created